 What’s even more, organically grown foods, on average, contain higher levels of many nutrients including vitamins and minerals.

-These two aspects of the organic food consumption – decreased intake of contaminants and increased intake of nutrients – have both been topics of controversy in research.
+These two aspects of organic food consumption – decreased intake of contaminants and increased intake of nutrients – have both been topics of controversy in research.
 While we understand the reasons for this controversy, at Martino we are also firmly convinced that organically grown foods contain significantly fewer contaminants than their conventionally grown counterparts, as well as significantly richer nutrient content.

 When you combine a significantly lower exposure to food contaminants with a 5-20% greater intake of nutrients, you get a winning combination.
 That’s exactly the way we think about our range of certified bio foods with respect to health: they are a winning combination, and clearly deserve a place in your meal plan.

 Whole grain products made from conventional wheats are not the healthy foods they are promoted to be.
-Pesticide residues tend to accumulate in the bran so that a whole wheat flour which is not organic has, in fact, a heavier pesticide content than a white flour.
+Pesticide residues tend to accumulate in the bran so that whole wheat flour which is not organic has, in fact, a heavier pesticide content than a white flour.
 That’s why at Martino we only work with certified organic farmers who have taken numerous steps and processes to ensure organic integrity from when products arrive at our facility until you put them in your basket.
 That integrity is important to us as it shows in the quality of our products.

 Aren’t you glad Martino’s bio couscous products are organically grown and prepared?